-Your Minecraft world is made entirely of chunks, stretching in all directions as far as your eyes can see (or your render distance setting can allow).
-Therefore, it would stand to reason that these chunks can sometimes become bugged, and not load in properly for your game.
-You may even want to have these chunks entirely cleared of all player-made modifications and reverted to their original state.
-Regardless of your needs, this guide will give you a comprehensive look on how to reload chunks in your Minecraft game, or even have them reset entirely.
-While you are here, also check out Minecraft Building Ideas.
+Minecraft’s world is made entirely of chunks, stretching in all directions as far as your eyes can see (or your render distance setting can allow).
+Therefore, it would stand to reason that these chunks can sometimes become bugged and not load properly for your game.
+You may even want these chunks cleared of all player-made modifications and reverted to their original state.

 What are Chunks in Minecraft?

 Chunks are clusters of blocks that act as the basis for your Minecraft world.
 They take up a space of 16 by 16 blocks horizontally and 256 blocks vertically.
 This gives them a total size of 65,536 blocks.

 Chunks are loaded every time you boot up your Minecraft world.
 Moreover, depending on your render distance, only the chunks in a certain vicinity are loaded at any given time.
 Additional chunks are loaded in as your player traverses the world.

 The game dynamically renders and de-renders chunks throughout your playtime.
 It is, therefore, possible for one or a few of the chunks to become glitched.
 This means that they do not load properly or are not displayed properly at your end.
 In such a situation, you may have to reload or ‘refresh’ the chunks in your Minecraft world and force them to be rendered again.

 Thankfully, a simple keyboard shortcut on the Minecraft Java edition can get this done.
 Hold down the F3 key and press A. You will now see your Minecraft world being reloaded in chunks around you.